Volunteer Opportunities

 Volunteer Hours

-Shifts are available during mornings, afternoons, and evenings.
-Volunteers are expected to complete at least one shift per week and a minimum commitment of 50 total hours of service before leaving their volunteer position.
+Shifts are available during mornings, afternoons, evenings, and weekends.
+Schedules vary depending on the department where you volunteer.
+Volunteers are expected to complete at least one shift per week.

 Volunteer Orientation and Onboarding Session